A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Introduction

 \section{Introduction}

 Competing risks time-to-event data arise frequently in biomedical research when subjects are at risk for more than one type of possibly correlated events or causes and the occurrence of one event precludes the others from happening.
-For example, one may wish to study time until first kidney transplant for kidney dialysis patients with end state renal disease.
-Then terminating events such as death, renal function recovery, or discontinuation of dialysis are competing risks as their occurrence will prevent subjects from receiving a transplant.
-When modeling competing risks data the cumulative incidence function (CIF), the probability of observing a certain cause while taking the other causes (known as the competing risks) into account, is oftentimes a quantity of interest.
+For example, one may wish to study time until first kidney transplant for kidney dialysis patients with end stage renal disease.
+Terminating events such as death, renal function recovery, or discontinuation of dialysis are considered competing risks as their occurrence will prevent subjects from receiving a transplant.
+When modeling competing risks data the cumulative incidence function (CIF), the probability of observing a certain cause while taking the competing risks into account, is oftentimes a quantity of interest.

 The most commonly-used model to draw inference about the covariate effect on the CIF and to predict the CIF dependent on a set of covariates is the Fine-Gray proportional subdistribution hazards model \citep{fine1999proportional}.
-Various statistical packages for estimating the parameters of the Fine-Gray model are popular within the \proglang{R} \citep{Rproglang} programming language.
-One package, among others, is the \pkg{cmprsk} \citep{cmprsk} package.
-The \pkg{riskRegression} \citep{riskRegression} package, initially implemented for predicting absolute risks \citep{gerds2012absolute}, uses a wrapper that calls the \pkg{cmprsk} package to perform Fine-Gray regression. \cite{scheike2011analyzing} provide \pkg{timereg} \citep{timereg} that allows for general modeling of the cumulative incidence function and includes the Fine-Gray model as a special case.
-The \pkg{survival} package also performs Fine-Gray regression but does so using a weighted Cox \citep{cox1972regression} model.
+Various statistical packages for estimating the parameters of the Fine-Gray model are popular within the {R} programming language.
+One package, among others, is the \CRANpkg{cmprsk} package.
+The \CRANpkg{riskRegression} package, initially implemented for predicting absolute risks \citep{gerds2012absolute}, uses a wrapper that calls the \CRANpkg{cmprsk} package to perform Fine-Gray regression. \cite{scheike2011analyzing} provide \CRANpkg{timereg} that allows for general modeling of the cumulative incidence function and includes the Fine-Gray model as a special case.
+The \CRANpkg{survival} package also performs Fine-Gray regression but does so using a weighted Cox \citep{cox1972regression} model.
 Over the past decade, there have been several extensions to the Fine-Gray method that also result in useful packages.
-The \pkg{crrSC} \citep{crrSC} package allows for the modeling of both stratified \citep{zhou2011competing} and clustered \citep{zhou2012competing} competing risks data. \cite{kuk2013model} propose a stepwise Fine-Gray selection procedure and develop the \pkg{crrstep} \citep{crrstep} package for implementation. \cite{fu2017penalized} then introduce penalized Fine-Gray regression with the corresponding \pkg{crrp} \citep{crrp} package.
+The \CRANpkg{crrSC} package allows for the modeling of both stratified \citep{zhou2011competing} and clustered \citep{zhou2012competing} competing risks data. \cite{kuk2013model} propose a stepwise Fine-Gray selection procedure and develop the \CRANpkg{crrstep} package for implementation. \cite{fu2017penalized} then introduce penalized Fine-Gray regression with the corresponding \CRANpkg{crrp} package.